Olympus TG-5 vs Sony A7 II

 |Sony A7S II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7S II|

 |Sony A7« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7|

 It is notable that the A7 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the TG-5 and the A7 II have been discontinued, but can regularly be found used on eBay.
+The A7 II was replaced by the Sony A7 III, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.